Tutkheperre Shoshenq: Evidence and interpretation

 The relatively original throne name of Tutkheperre Shoshenq suggested to Lange and Karl Jansen-Winkeln that he probably reigned early in the 22nd Dynasty.
 Jansen-Winkeln restated the case for viewing Tutkheperre Shoshenq as a king of the early 22nd Dynasty, ruling the entire country, since he was attested in both the north and the south, and tentatively placed his reign between those of Sekhemkheperre Osorkon I and Hedjkheperre Takelot I, just like the similarly tentative placement of another obscure king, Heqakheperre Shoshenq IIa.
 David Aston and Thomas Schneider considered Heqakheperre Shoshenq IIa, Tutkheperre Shoshenq IIb, and Maatkheperre Shoshenq IIc attractive candidates for the three kings mentioned as intervening between Osorkon I and Takelot I for upward of two decades in the epitome of Manetho by Sextus Julius Africanus.
 Gerard Broekman had reservations on this approach, doubting the existence Maatkheperre and believing Heqakheperre and Tutkheperre to have reigned for a very short time.
 Payraudeau considered that Tutkheperre Shoshenq could not have been a son of Hedjkheperre Shoshenq I, Sekhemkheperre Osorkon I, or Usermaatre Osorkon II-sibaste, because the succession of Osorkon I to Shoshenq I was immediate, Osorkon I already had a son Shoshenq Q who failed to become a king, and there was no room for an additional king Shoshenq in the period of divided kingship following Osorkon II's reign.
 Instead, Frédéric Payraudeau proposed that Tutkheperre Shoshenq could have been a son and ephemeral successor of King Akheperre Osorkon in the 21st Dynasty.
-In a more recent work, Payraudeau envisaged Tutkheperre Shoshenq IIb as king between Takelot I and Osorkon II, placing him as a predecessor of Heqakheperre Shoshenq IIa, whom he tentatively identified as a son of Takelot I and brother and predecessor of Osorkon II.
+In a more recent work, Frederic Payraudeau envisaged Tutkheperre Shoshenq IIb as a king between Takelot I and Osorkon II, placing him as a predecessor of Heqakheperre Shoshenq IIa, whom he tentatively identified as a son of Takelot I and brother and predecessor of Osorkon II.